 Why Is It Important?

-BS8484 was launched back in 2009 when the lone worker safety solutions industry worked together with the National Police Chief’s Council (NPCC and formerly ACPO) to create a recognised BSI Code Of Practice.
-This ensured credible and reputable suppliers were delivering solutions that generated verified alarms through to the Police enabling the Police to confidently deliver the highest priority Level 1 response for situations that warranted that level of response, without fear of wasting resources attending unverified or incorrectly verified false alarms.
+BS8484 was launched back in 2009 when the lone worker safety solutions industry, through the British Security Industry Association (BSIA), worked together with the NPCC and the British Standards Institute (BSI) to create a recognised BSI Code Of Practice.
+This ensured credible and reputable suppliers were delivering solutions that generated verified alarms through to the Police, enabling the Police to confidently deliver the highest priority Level 1 response for situations that warranted that level of response without fear of wasting resources attending unverified or incorrectly verified false alarms.

 BS8484:2016 is made up of a number of key sections:

-Section 4 Supplier Recommendations
+Section 4: Supplier Recommendations

-Section 5 Lone Worker Devices & Apps
+Section 5: Lone Worker Devices & Apps

-Section 6 Training & Support
+Section 6: Training & Support

-Section 7 ARC
+Section 7: ARC